A guide to things you can find and do at home to stimulate a child with autism

 Getting a pet fish for your child is a terrific way to keep him or her engaged.
 Watching fish swim can be stimulating visually.
 It also gives your child the responsibility of having to work with water while taking care of the fish.
 A word of caution: be sure the fish are in a secure casing and that your child is restricted from removing the fish from the water.
 Work with your child in watering and feeding the fish.

 Parents are always looking for activities that they can do with their child.
 Planting a garden is what we call a two-for-one.
 Not only do you get quality time, but your child gets sensory input from the deep pressures and textures of the dirt, especially if you allow your child to use his or her hands to dig in the dirt.
 Also, periodically watering the garden gives them another chance to be around water, as well as having a schedule that meets their need for order.

-Tangle Toys are addictive, even if you do not have autism.
+Tangle Toys are addictive, even if you are not autistic.
 The physics behind the toy has made it popular in traditional school settings.
 The toy itself is made up of a series of 90-degree curves that are pivotal at each connecting joint.
 So the Tangle is able to tangle itself up in any which way.
 Besides it’s curious handling, the near infinite range of motion makes the Tangle an excellent exercise for the sensory mind.
 The Tangle can also be used as a “Hand Fidget,” which helps develop hand strength.